nachofassini/PHPMCP3008/README.md

 $reader = new Reader($spiInterface, 3.3);
 ```

-If you want to use any other GPIO Pins instead, please use the BitBangingInterface:
+If you want to use any other GPIO Pins instead, please use the `BitBangingInterface`:

 ```PHP
 use Volantus\BerrySpi\BitBangingInterface;